Nuits Rouges: Production

 Nuits Rouges was filmed in 1973.
 The film is a 100-minute theatrical version of a film originally commissioned for television.
 The budget for the film was so modest that Franju had to film all interiors of the film on a studio set.

+Jacques Champreux (Louis Feuillade's grandson) who plays one the lead roles, had directed the series that inspired the film.
+He also had worked on Franju's Judex, which was also based on a film series.

+Nuits Rouges is Franju's last feature film.

 Release

 Nuits Rouges was released on November 20, 1974, in France.

 Reception

 Nuits Rouges received mixed and even mocking reviews from French critics on its release.
 Nuits Rouges was released on DVD in the United Kingdom as part of Eureka's Masters of Cinema series along with another film by Georges Franju, Judex (1963) in 2008.